facebookresearch/vissl/GETTING_STARTED.md

-# Using SSL framework
+# Quick Start with VISSL

-We provide a brief tutorial for running various evaluations using various tasks (benchmark/legacy) on various datasets.
+We provide a quick overview for training SimCLR self-supervised model on 1-gpu with VISSL.

+## Install VISSL
-- For installation, please refer to [`INSTALL.md`](INSTALL.md).
+For installation, please refer to [`INSTALL.md`](INSTALL.md).

 ## ImageNet-1K dataset